-The Tweedie Exploration Fellowships for Students, or Tweedie Fund, grants financial help to research projects taking place in lesser-known regions of the world.
-The fund only makes awards to students or other candidates without a salary.
+The Tweedie Exploration Fellowships for Students, or Tweedie Fund, grants financial help for research projects taking place in lesser-known regions of the world.
+The fund only makes awards to students or other candidates who are not in career-level employment.

 There are several restrictions on applications to the Tweedie fund: